 Are there other ways to save?

 One way to reduce some of your legal costs is to use a legal form site.
 LawDepot is one option that offers standard legal forms and services for a low monthly or per-item rate.
-However, many entrepreneurs prefer to work with a lawyer or legal team to ensure that their legal documents are filed completely, accurately, and without any oversights that could negatively impact the transaction.
+However, many entrepreneurs prefer to find an attorney or legal team to ensure that their legal documents are filed completely, accurately, and without any oversights that could negatively impact the transaction.

 Am I ready to get started?

-Finding a great attorney is an important step.
-Next, you’ll need to find a highly qualified accountant to help you assess, valuate, and make projections about target businesses.
+Once you find a great attorney, you’ll need to look for a highly qualified accountant to help you assess, valuate, and make projections about target businesses.
 Our article, Find an Accountant for Your Acquisition, offers some must-read advice for finding a knowledgeable professional.

 Interested in connecting with a qualified accountant?
 Use the search tool at the bottom of the page to get started.